Nolan Jones Player Props: Rockies vs. Padres

 Nolan Jones At The Plate

-- Jones is batting .273 with eight doubles, nine home runs and 19 walks.
+- Jones has eight doubles, nine home runs and 21 walks while hitting .268.

-- In 61.2% of his 49 games this season, Jones has picked up at least one hit.
-He's also had 12 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.